 14I also include parental characteristics of ‘synthetic’ parents as controls in alternative specifica- tions.
 These controls include income and education of ‘synthetic’ parents.

-β1 is the coefficient of interest in this specification. β1 represents the gaps in outcomes between children of inter-ethnic marriages who likely have a Spanish-sounding last name versus a White last name.
+β1 is the coefficient of interest in this specification. β1 represents the gaps in outcomes between children of interethnic marriages who likely have a Hispanic-sounding last name versus a White-sounding last name.
 If β1 > 0, then people with a Hispanic last name have better outcomes than people with a White last name.
 If β1 < 0, then people with a Hispanic last name have worse outcomes than people with a White last name.

-Moreover, by comparing interethnic children, I can control for many unobservable family characteristics that might affect labor market outcomes.
-These families are likely to be more similar to each other than to families with two Hispanic or two non-Hispanic White parents.
-This approach allows me to isolate the effect of having a Hispanic last name on labor market outcomes, providing a more accurate estimate of the impact.
-The difference in means between Hispanics and non-Hispanic Whites could result from dis- crimination.
-It can also be caused by differences in innate abilities, skills, and parental in- vestments.
+By comparing interethnic children, I can control for many unobservable family characteristics that may affect labor market outcomes, since these families are likely to be more similar to each other than to families with two Hispanic or two non-Hispanic White parents.
+This approach allows me to isolate the effect of surname, providing a more accurate estimate of its impact.
+The difference in means between Hispanic and non-Hispanic Whites could result from discrimination, but it could also be due to differences in innate abilities, skills, and parental investments.
 WH children will have a non-Hispanic last name, while HW children will have a Hispanic last name.
-This is a method developed by Rubinstein and Brenner (2014).
-This is an improvement over traditional Oaxaca-Blinder-Kitagawa decomposition methods, which are limited in their ability to account for unobserved differences between groups by providing a more suitable comparison group to measure discrimination (Blinder 1973; Kitagawa 1955; Oaxaca 1973).
+This method, developed by Rubinstein and Brenner (2014), improves traditional Oaxaca-Blinder-Kitagawa decomposition methods, which are limited in their ability to account for unobserved differences between groups, by providing a more suitable comparison group to measure discrimination (Blinder 1973; Kitagawa 1955; Oaxaca 1973).

-The central assumption underpinning my estimation strategy is based on the hypoth- esis that individuals born to a HW person exhibits comparable characteristics to their peers of WH descent, especially in areas vital to the labor market.
-This assumption in- cludes similarities in educational background, skill sets, and work experiences that are significant determinants in employment opportunities, salary levels, and career advance- ment.
+The central assumption underpinning my estimation strategy is based on the hypothesis that individuals born to a HW person exhibit comparable characteristics to their peers of WH descent, especially in areas like educational background, skill sets, and work experiences that are significant determinants in employment opportunities, salary levels, and career advancement.

-Two primary reasons underscore that this assumption.
-First, there is a significant se- lection in the marriage market.
-Since belonging to the Hispanic out-group comes with a negative penalty in society, one might wonder who are the White women that would be willing to give their kids a Hispanic last-name that would potentially negatively influence their futures.
-Second, fathers and mothers influence human capital accumulation differ- ently (Kimball, Sahm, and Shapiro 2009; Magruder 2010).
-If marriage was random, then WH households might be a better environment for children that HA.
+Two primary reasons underscore this assumption.
+First, there is a significant selection in the marriage market.
+Since belonging to the Hispanic out-group brings negative societal effects, it is worth exploring factors common between White women that have children with Hispanic men.
+Second, fathers and mothers influence human capital accumulation differently (Kimball, Sahm, and Shapiro 2009; Magruder 2010).
+If marriage were random, then WH households might be a better environment for children.
 Using the CPS and the US Census, I will evaluate these empirical concerns.

-The previous two threats to identification could be addressed by the selection of part- ners among inter-ethnic couples.
-The average White person exhibits better observable characteristics than the average Hispanic.
-Consequently, if marriages were random, the White husband in an WH marriage would have better traits than wife, and the White wife in the HW marriage would have the stronger traits.
+These issues could be addressed by selecting partners among interethnic couples.
+The average White person exhibits better observable characteristics than the average Hispanic person.
+If marriages were random, the White husband in a WH marriage would have better traits than his wife, and the White wife in the HW marriage would have the stronger traits.
 Random matching in marriages would pose a challenge to the identification strategy.
-This is because parents are not per- fect substitutes in the inter-generational transmission of human capital.
-Consequently, differences in parental background could significantly affect children’s labor market out- comes, potentially invalidating the comparison between HW and WH children.
+This is because parents are not perfect substitutes in the inter-generational transmission of human capital.
+Consequently, differences in parental background could significantly affect children’s labor market outcomes, potentially invalidating the comparison between HW and WH children.